About

 Cuba United Methodist Church

-Since our church is celebrating it's 160th Anniversary this year, it seems appropriate to begin this page about the Cuba United Methodist Church with a bit of it's history.
+Our church celebrated it's 160th Anniversary in Sept.
+2003.
+We begin this page about the Cuba United Methodist Church with a bit of it's history.
 The following excerpts are taken from history compiled and written in 1976 from the long research and extensive notes of Mrs. Fred (Zelda) Allis who consulted many sources over the years for her work, and edited by Mrs. Frank W. Williams Jr.

 The hearts of Methodists in the Cuba area have been "strangely" warmed since 1820 when the Methodist Society held meetings in homes.
 Cuba became a township in 1820, and worship continued in stores and in the old wooden school on Maple Street under Rev. Jacob Hager who is listed as pastor in 1840.